 Health insurance terminology can be challenging to navigate and understand.
 There are many reasons why many patients struggle to understand the terms and policies:

-The following treatments may be covered by private surgical policies:
+There are often multiple levels of health insurance coverage.
+The following treatments may be covered by private health policies:

 It’s important to know what your health insurance will cover before you start treatment.
 There are many treatments that come with restrictions or exclusions, so it’s essential that you check carefully and make sure the policy covers everything for which coverage was purchased!